Taoiseach rejects calls to expel Russian ambassador

 “I don’t accept the basic premise that’s been articulated here this morning, that Europe should split in different directions.
 Europe should stay solidly united.”

-Mr Martin and Mr Kelly clashed as the Labour leader also pressed the Dublin government to take further action on corrupt money from Russia moving through the Republic, with the Ceann Comhairle forced to intervene to call for silence.
+Mr Martin and Mr Kelly clashed as the Labour leader also pressed the Government to take further action on corrupt money from Russia moving through Ireland, with the Ceann Comhairle forced to intervene to call for silence.

 The Taoiseach said: “This shouldn’t be an issue of division.
 We should be united in this house.